a-b-street/abstreet/docs/articles/map/article.md

   distinguish crosswalks at each end of a sidewalk.)
 - **Buildings**: A building has a position, OSM metadata, and a **front path** connecting the edge of the building to the nearest sidewalk.
 Most trips in A/B Street begin and end at buildings.
+Some buildings also contain a number of off-street parking spots.
 - **Area**: An area has geometry and OSM metadata and represents a body of water, forest, park, etc. They're just used for drawing.
 - **Bus stop**: A bus stop is placed some distance along a sidewalk, with a